EnronMusk/MyRepo/README.md

 Holds models used in Kaggle competitions.
 Not competitve, just trying to learn new techniques/strategies.

 ## Miss Pricing
 Investigated if there was a statistical argument to vary profit margins by risk class in P&C insurance.
 Found no evidence as long as the risk classes follow the same distribution.
-If high risk insureds follow distributions that vary from the assumed Gamma, they will significantly damage the profitability of the insurers portfolio and should have an increased profit margin to compensate.
+However, if high risk insureds follow distributions that vary from the assumed Gamma, they will significantly damage the profitability of the insurers portfolio and should have an increased profit margin to compensate.